robwickert/slate/source/index.html.md

 token: st_466e53e5224fb6b54efa3bda8716fe498ebb41fa65be3dbd
 ```

-Once you have your access token you will need to include it in the HTTP header for any requests.
+Once you have your access token you will need to include it in the HTTP header for all your requests.
 Please see an example on the right for including the token in your request.

+Access token are currently valid for 48 hours.
+If your access token expires you will need to request a new one.

 # Using the Marin API